 - I have a German Shepherd.
 Her name is Jawa.
 She is the light of my life and teaches me how to love and be patient.
 She is eleven years old and her best friends have been a bantam chook and a lamb names Stevie.
 You can watch her YouTube video here.

-- I am a high school Indonesian and History teacher.
+- I am a high school Indonesian and History teacher and translate in my dreaming.

 - I randomly became a travel agent for two years because I didn’t know what it was like to have a full time job.